 The Police Vehicle in Your Rearview Mirror

-You hear the police siren blaring.
-Your heart races as the officer walks up and says: “I’m demanding you provide a sample of your breath into an approved screening device.”
+You hear the siren.
+The officer approaches and says: "I'm demanding you provide a sample of your breath into an approved screening device."

-In that split second, you have a choice: blow or refuse.
-Many people think refusing is safer.
-Under Canadian law, that assumption can be dangerously wrong.
+In that moment, you have a choice: blow or refuse.
+Many people think refusing is the safer move.
+Under Canadian law, that assumption is often wrong.

-If you’ve been stopped by police in the GTA and asked for a roadside breath sample, your next decision matters.
-Refusing a breathalyzer in Ontario is its own criminal offence with penalties that can be harsher than “over 80.”
-Below, Toronto criminal defence lawyers at Daniel Brown Law explain seven key truths about refusal charges—what they are, how they’re proven, and where real defences can arise.
-This article explains, in plain language, how the refusal offence works and why the law pushes drivers to comply.
-It isn’t legal advice—just a clear guide to the rules, penalties, and common issues that decide these cases.
+If you've been stopped by police in the GTA and asked for a roadside breath sample, what you do next matters.
+Refusing a breathalyzer in Ontario is a separate criminal offence — one with penalties that can exceed those for "over 80."
+Below, the Toronto criminal defence lawyers at Daniel Brown Law explain seven things about refusal charges that most drivers don't know: what the charge is, how it's proven, and where real defences can arise.

 What Happens at the Roadside?

-The 7 Things You Absolutely Must Understand Before Considering a Refusal
+Seven Things to Understand Before Considering a Refusal

 1) The Penalty for Saying "No" Can Be Harsher Than Blowing Over